 Sizes: There are whole and half sizes available, and a variety of width fits so that you can make the most suitable choices for your child.

-Speciality: Look out for shoes that have been made specifically for children's feet, designed to fit the curve of a child's foot and provide enough room for growth.
+Speciality: Look out for shoes that have been made specifically for children's feet, designed to fit the shape of a child's foot and provide enough room for growth.

 Shape: The shape of the shoes should resemble the form of a child's foot.
 Avoid designs that might be overly pointed or have a distorted appearance, which can harm sensitive feet.